stealjs/steal/docs/module-npm.md

 Global browser specific overwrites for module file resolution.
 These mapping take effect for all projects.
 Use sparingly.
 Add [steal-builtins](https://www.npmjs.com/package/steal-builtins) as a dependency for a nearly comprehensive list.
+See the [example app](https://github.com/stealjs/steal-builtins-example) which uses the `events` builtin.

 ```
 {